-There are well over 2 million visits paid to Alberta emergency departments every year.
+There are approximately 2 million visits paid to Alberta emergency departments every year.
 The challenge of meeting this demand is compounded by spikes in emergency department visits – during influenza season, for instance – that can stress the overall health system.

 In January 2014, AHS introduced 16 annual performance measures.
 These measures align with national health care standards and benchmarks and provide AHS with a better understanding of how the Alberta health system is performing compared to the rest of Canada.
 They provide a more balanced snapshot across the spectrum of care we provide and include measures for acute care as well as those for community-based care.

 These measures are held as standards in health care and we report them publicly on our website to show Albertans how we are doing compared to other provinces.
 The three Emergency Department (ED) performance measures with targets for the province, zone and sites are:

 Albertans are invited to provide feedback and/or share their ideas on how to improve emergency care by emailing us at email@example.com

 How to Read the Charts